-How to Drill a Hole
+How to Drill Pilot Holes

 A closeup image of handyman drilling a hole.

-Home improvement jobs are nearly impossible without a drill.
-You'll need to drill holes for screws, hinges and everything in between.
-The tool used for drilling a hole is an electric drill with drill bits that are screwed into it.
 The drill bits are what drill the actual hole.
 Drill bits are available in various sizes and shapes, as well as for different purposes.
 There are bits for drilling into wood and bits for drilling into masonry and concrete.
 In fact, there are bits for drilling into nearly anything.
 Drill bits must be maintained and kept sharp.
-The most popular drill is a 3/8-inch-variable-speed drill, which can handle a variety of bit sizes and is suitable for basic drilling into wood [source: Vandervort].
-Let's take the drilling process step by step and learn how to drill a hole in wood.

 1. Measure the width of the piece of wood you are drilling into, to make sure the drill bit is long enough.